The further chameleon groups of Richard Thompson and Graham Higman: Automorphisms via dynamics for the Higman groups $G_{n,r}$: Finding our Place in the Rational Group

-The image of the synchronizing map is therefore an inescapable set of states in its automaton.
-In the remainder of this section, our initial transducers will all be given as acting on some space $\CCnr$, but all of the definitions apply similarly in the context of the original rational groups $\{\Rn\}_{n>1}$ of Grigorchuk, Nekrashevych, and Suschanski\u\i.
+The image of the synchronizing map is therefore an inescapable set of states in its transducer.
+In the remainder of this section, our initial transducers will all be given as acting on some space $\CCnr$, but all of the definitions apply similarly in the context of the original rational groups $\{\Rn\}_{n>1}$ of GNS.